-Linn County and the City of Cedar Rapids are partnering with Willis Dady Homeless Services to open a cold weather overflow homeless shelter in Cedar Rapids.
-This need has been identified to keep unsheltered residents safe from the cold weather this winter.
-The shelter is scheduled to open Nov.
-15, 2022, and will remain open as an overflow location through the winter months.
+Linn County and the City of Cedar Rapids are partnering with Willis Dady Homeless Services to open a cold-weather overflow homeless shelter in Cedar Rapids to keep unsheltered residents safe from the cold weather this winter.
+The shelter opened Nov.
+15, 2023, and will remain open as an overflow location through the winter months.

 The overflow shelter, located at 1017 12th Ave.
 SW in Cedar Rapids, will help people in need of temporary housing and shelter during cold weather months when the traditional homeless shelters are full.
-Linn County purchased the building where the shelter will be located using funding from the American Rescue Plan Act (ARPA).
-The former winter overflow shelter at Linn County's Fillmore Building will no longer be operational.
+Linn County purchased the building where the shelter is located using funding from the American Rescue Plan Act (ARPA).
+The former winter overflow shelter at Linn County's Fillmore Building is no longer be operational.

 Linn County and the City of Cedar Rapids are jointly sharing the cost of the shelter operations.
-Willis Dady will run the shelter and oversee the day-to-day operations.
-Willis Dady has committed to having four staff members at the overflow shelter at all times during open hours.
+Willis Dady runs the shelter and oversees the day-to-day operations.
+Willis Dady staff is present at the overflow shelter at all times during open hours.

 The shelter hours are 6 p.m.-8 a.m.
 The hours are subject to change during extreme weather when safe shelter may be needed outside of the normal hours.
 The hours also may be extended when public facilities are closed during the day due to holidays or extreme weather.